 Does Tom Cruise Dye His Hair?

-Hair dye only changes color, not hair growth.
+Hair dye only changes hair color, not hair growth.
 Darker hair can make the scalp less visible, creating the look of thicker hair.
 However, dye cannot restore lost hair follicles.

 How Hair Transplant Surgery Works